takumade/ecocash/README.md

-# EcoCash Javascript Library
+# Ecocash Javascript Library

-This is a Javascript SDK library for EcoCash Open API.
+This is a Javascript SDK library for Ecocash Open API.

 ## Installation